justeattakeaway/pie/apps/pie-docs/src/components/modal/overview/overview.md

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/modifier-header-back.png",
-    alt: "A modal with a back icon button in the header.",
+    alt: "A Modal with a back icon button in the header.",
     width: 600
 } %}

 #### Close

-Use this Header modifier when the modal can be dismissed.
+Use this Header modifier when the Modal can be dismissed.

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/modifier-header-close.png",
-    alt: "A modal with a close icon button in the header.",
+    alt: "A Modal with a close icon button in the header.",
     width: 600
 } %}